 Must-Have Apps for Hiking the Pacific Crest Trail

-Statistically speaking, chances are that if you’re reading this you have a smartphone.
-If you’re reading this, have a smartphone, and are planning on hiking the Pacific Crest Trail, then chances are that said smartphone will be accompanying you on your journey of a lifetime.
+Statistically speaking, chances are that if you’re reading this, you have a smartphone.
+If you have a smartphone and are planning on hiking the Pacific Crest Trail, then chances are that said smartphone will accompany you on your journey of a lifetime.

-Naturally, you want to be able to maximize the utility of this device (because you know it’s capable of more than calling, texting, and storing pornography).
-Thanks to the hard work of some very dedicated people in the world, the Pacific Crest Trail has its own host of apps to download and install on your device for the long trail ahead.
+Naturally, you want to maximize the utility of this device (because you know it’s capable of more than calling, texting, and storing pornography).
+Thanks to the hard work of some very dedicated people, the Pacific Crest Trail has its own host of apps to download and install on your device for the long trail ahead.

-And yes, as much as you would like to think they’re “leaving everything behind” we both know you will be bringing the digital world into the wilderness (it’s alright, I won’t tell anyone).
+And yes, as much as you would like to think they’re “leaving everything behind,” we both know you will bring the digital world into the wilderness (it’s alright; I won’t tell anyone).
 To maximize your PCT journey, immediately download the following apps.

 FarOut Guides

 FarOut Guides takes navigation to the next level.
 It provides detailed information on the PCT and is updated regularly.
-It includes (literally) thousands of points of interest including water sources, campsites, views, and places to visit.
+It includes (literally) thousands of points of interest, including water sources, campsites, views, and places to visit.
 Many data points also include photos and comments from other users.
-You can also vied elevation profiles for each section of the trail.
+You can also view elevation profiles for each section of the trail.

 For more information, check out FarOut Guides.